 What We Do

-A national network supporting local councils and community leaders to leverage the ideas and innovation that come from being welcoming and inclusive.
+Supporting local councils to leverage the ideas and innovation that come from being welcoming and inclusive.

-The Welcoming Cities network is built around the following key elements:
+The Welcoming Cities network is built around the following:

 Supporting local governments and communities to learn from each other and access resources, research, policies, and case studies.